outmoded/hapijs.com/lib/tutorials/en_US/validation.md

     }
 });
 ```
 This is a route that will return a list of books.
 We can see that since `failAction` is set to `log`, the server will just log the error and send the response as-is.

 ### <a name="sample" /> response.sample

-If performance is a concern, hapi can be configured to validate only a percentage of responses
+If performance is a concern, hapi can be configured to validate only a percentage of response.
 This can be achieved with the `response.sample` property of the route `options`.
 It should be set to a number between `0`-`100`, representing the percentage of responses that should be validated.
 Consider the following:

 ```javascript
 const bookSchema = Joi.object({